iHeronGH/Elytras-of-Fire-Lib/readme.md

 Elytras of Fire Lib, as a library of sources that other datapacks can hook into, promotes DLCs!

-If you're looking to use Elytras of Fire Lib and other DLCs, here is a list updated as of **`October 10, 2023`** for all supported DLCs:
+If you're looking to use Elytras of Fire Lib and other DLCs, here is a list updated as of **`January 10, 2024`** for all supported DLCs:

 - [iHeronGH](https://github.com/iHeronGH)'s [Elytras of Fire](https://github.com/iHeronGH/Elytras-of-Fire)
 - [iHeronGH](https://github.com/iHeronGH)'s [The Lost Continent](https://github.com/iHeronGH/The-Lost-Continent)